klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 }
 ```

-## getRawTransactionWithSignatures
+## getRawTransactionWithSignatures <a id="getrawtransactionwithsignatures"></a>

 ```javascript
 caver.klay.accounts.getRawTransactionWithSignatures(tx [, callback])
 ```

-Returns an RLP encoded transaction string that contains signatures and feePayerSignatures defined on the objects in the transaction.
+Returns a signed RLP encoded transaction string from a given transaction object.
+The transaction object should provide the signatures and feePayerSignatures.

 **NOTE** `caver.klay.accounts.getRawTransactionWithSignatures` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).